CMMCP awarded PESP status

 CMMCP offers a full service, year round program of mosquito control consisting of six areas of service; larval mosquito control; adult mosquito control; adult mosquito surveillance & testing; wetland restoration and ditch maintenance; public education, and research and efficacy.

-As a partnership requirement, annual reports are provided to the EPA through AMCA documenting activities in which CMMCP is promoting the PESP goals.
+As a partnership requirement, annual reports are provided to the EPA through NMCA documenting activities in which CMMCP is promoting the PESP goals.
 As a PESP partner, we have made a commitment to reduce pesticide risk and develop activities to achieve risk reduction through education, outreach and investigation of new products and techniques for the control of mosquitoes.

 For more information on this award, please call CMMCP at (508) 393-3055.